-Let’s try to figure out how to fix an RDP error This computer can’t connect to the remote computer, which occurring when you are trying to connect to a remote computer or RDS server using the RDP client.
+Let’s try to figure out how to fix an RDP connection error This computer can’t connect to the remote computer, which occurring when you are trying to connect to a remote computer or Remote Desktop Server (RDS) using the RDP client.

 Remote Desktop Connection

 This computer can’t connect to the remote computer.

 Try connecting again.
 If the problem continues, contact the owner of the remote computer or your network administrator.